 The last pass of the day was made just before the lanes closed.
 Ivan launched hard with a 1.47 60ft, and began losing traction badly a little farther out.
 Most people at the line thought he would abort with the lanes being so narrow, but he stayed in it and straightened out to break the ¼ mile record with an [email protected] pass!
 Again, the lip tore away from the bumper and the cause was finally attributed to the high speed and larger intercooler interfering with the lip support brackets.
 Ivan already had a solution in mind, but without another front end, the crew would have to pack it up and head home.

-With the car breaking loose on the last past, the AMS crew felt the Alpha Omega had more left to accomplish on Sunday so the crew worked hard to source a donor GT-R for some parts.
+With the car breaking loose on the last pass, the AMS crew felt the Alpha Omega had more left to accomplish on Sunday so they worked hard to source a donor GT-R for some parts.
 That evening, our sales manager was able to source a front end from NAGTROC forum friend two hours away and then found that Hennessey had an extra bumper and lip in storage that they were also willing to offer.

 Ivan began early in the morning to repair the front end and reinforce the lip with a set of modified brackets.
 The preparation was intense yet efficient, and the Alpha Omega made its first pass of the day with an [email protected] — breaking the record it had achieved the day prior off a slower 1.53 60 ft.

 We attempted to run one more pass with the boost turned up past 35lbs, but the track offered very limited traction and Ivan aborted the final pass.
 Overall, the car ran strong all weekend long and was ready to take on the Texas Mile the following weekend.
 BE SURE TO SUBCRIBE TO OUR YOUTUBE CHANNEL.
 The Texas Mile video is one you will not want to miss!